limmmw/docker-deepseek/README.md

-#  🔥RUNNING DEEPSEEK AI ON LOCAL SERVER USING DOCKER CONTAINER
+#  🔥RUNNING DEEPSEEK AI+WEBUI ON LOCAL SERVER USING DOCKER CONTAINER

 - download the repo:
     ```bash